robusta-dev/robusta/docs/tutorials/alert-remediation.rst

             alert_name: TestAlert
       actions:
         - alert_handling_job:
-            # you can access information from the alert by environment variables
+            # you can access information from the alert using environment variables
             command:
               - sh
               - -c